Mayor's Office

 Special Presentations

 The City Council appreciates the opportunity to hear updates from citizen groups or agencies affiliated with the City to report on recent or upcoming community events and activities.
-The City Council meets monthly on the third Thursdays.
+The City Council meets monthly on the third Thursday.
 The Council does not meet on federally recognized holidays that fall on the regularly scheduled meetings.

 Contact Info